Nisida: A monastery at Nisida

-The surprisingly extensive connections between the island and Britain may begin in the 7th century with Hadrian or Adrian of Canterbury, abbot of Christchurch, Dorset.
+The surprisingly extensive connections between the island and Britain may have begun in the 7th century with Hadrian or Adrian of Canterbury, abbot of Christchurch, Dorset.
 Bede records that he was a Greek-speaking Berber from North Africa, who was abbot of a monastery near Naples (non longe a Neapoli).
 The name of the monastery varies with different textual traditions between monasterium Niridanum and Hiridanum.
 Neither is identifiable as a place near Naples, which has led many scholars to think that "Nisidanum", or "of Nisida" was meant.
 There are no other records of a monastery there, although there were many around the Bay of Naples.

 Hadrian was twice offered the position of Archbishop of Canterbury by Pope Vitalian, but instead suggested Theodore of Tarsus, who then insisted that Hadrian accompany him.
 It is thought that a hypothetical "Neapolitan Gospelbook" which then ended up at Wearmouth-Jarrow is the source of some Neapolitan elements found in Northumbrian gospel manuscripts including the Lindisfarne Gospels, which records feasts which were celebrated only in Naples: the birth of Saint Januarius and the Dedication of the Basilica of Stephen.